Galactic Empire: Imperial Security Bureau

-the Imperial government, and were empowered to commandeer whatever resources an Admiral or General had if deemed necessary for their mission.

 Consisting of several supervisors overseeing multiple sectors, they are charged with matters of dissidents, counter-terrorism, criminal investigation, internal affairs, state security, state-sponsored propaganda and ensuring the political loyalty of citizens to the Galactic Empire.
-Each supervisor had at least one ISB attendant assigned to them that helped them do their duties.
+Each supervisor had at least one ISB attendant assigned to them.
 Veteran Colonel Wullf Yularen acts as ISB's main figurehead and spokesman, answering to the likes of Emperor Palpatine, Darth Vader and Amedda.

 Towards the end of the Galactic Empire's reign after the death of Emperor Palpatine, ISB officers were entrusted with carrying out Operation Cinder.
 (Note: As seen in Star Wars Battlefront II (2017 video game), and introduced in the 2015 Marvel Comics miniseries Shattered Empire.)
 When that operation fails and the empire collapses, some former ISB officers, such as Moff Gideon, become warlords and part of the Imperial remnants.

 Inquisitorius

 Outside the formal chain of command, the Galactic Empire's reins are de facto held by the Sith, a cult of Force-wielders – called Sith Lords – that call on the dark side in their plot to dominate the galaxy and destroy the Jedi.
 Both Emperor Palpatine and Darth Vader are part of this cult, although this is known to or guessed by only a very few figures in the regime's upper echelons, such as Governor Tarkin.
-The Imperial Inquisition, or Inquisitorius, acts as an extension of the Sith Order; but are not "true Sith".
+The Imperial Inquisition, or Inquisitorius, acts as an extension of the Sith Order, but are not "true Sith".
 Its Force-attuned operatives, the Inquisitors, are routinely given control of Imperial Military assets to hunt down the Jedi that survived the initial purge.
 They are above the law and have complete discretion as to the methods used to accomplish their mission.
 They exploit Jedi compassion by whatever means necessary, often holding entire population centers hostage.
 They also hunt and abduct Force-sensitive children to be brainwashed into the Emperor's service.
 Inquisitorius work either alone or in small groups according to the nature of a particular task.
-The Inquisitors' lack of proper rank within the armed forces, as well as their reliance on "occult" ways, earn the ire of the standard officers.
-The Inquisitorius was founded by the Emperor and is governed by the Commander-in-Chief, but the agency is virtually led by a Grand Inquisitor who defers to both.
+The Inquisitors' lack of proper rank within the armed forces, as well as their reliance on "occult" ways, earnt the ire of the standard officers.
+Members often received access to prototype equipment before its introduction to the larger Imperial Military, such as the TIE Advanced v1 and an early prototype of the TIE interceptor.
+The Inquisitorius was founded by the Emperor and is governed by the Commander-in-Chief, but the agency is actually led by a Grand Inquisitor who defers to both.

-At some point before A New Hope, the group essentially became defunct, with almost all members either defecting, getting killed by other force users or suffered punishment by Vader himself.
+At some point before A New Hope, the group essentially became defunct, with almost all members either defecting, getting killed by other Force users or suffering punishment by Vader himself.
+Some former members survived well after the dissolution of the organization: one known member, Marrok, who was known as the First Brother during his service in the Inquisitorius, was active during the New Republic era as a mercenary before being killed by Ahsoka Tano.